maurodelazeri/mysql-backup-golang/README.md

   -daily-rotation int
     	Number of files on the daily retention (default 5) -weekly-rotation int
-    	Number of weekly of retention (default 2) -weekly-rotation-files int
+    	Number of weeks of retention (default 2) -weekly-rotation-files int
     	Number of files on the weekly retention (default 2) -montly-rotation int